nshaibu/QBox/README.md

 Copyright (C) 2016 Nafiu Shaibu [github/nshaibu].

+This was the project I did during my sophomore peroid at Kwame Nkrumah University Of Science And Technology(KNUST).

 # QBox EASY VM MANAGER
 QBox is a virtual machine launcher for the QEMU virtual machine monitor.
 Qbox allows users create and manage virtual machines